 To back up photos and videos on your desktop, download the official Google Photos Backup app and other desktop tools to your Mac or Windows PC.

-Flickr, a Yahoo-owned service that continues to evolve in myriad ways, gives you one terabyte of free cloud storage for your photos and videos, with some caveats.
+Flickr, a Yahoo-owned service that continues to evolve in myriad ways, gives you storage for 1,000 photos and videos, with some caveats.

 For starters, each individual video can be up to one gigabyte in size.
 Because video playback on Flickr is constrained to the first three minutes, you might want to consider editing longer videos into 3-minute sections before uploading to Flickr.